-- Bill 23, An Act respecting the names and responsibilities of certain ministers and government departments and to enact the Act respecting the Ministère des Forêts, de la Faune et des Parcs (Order of reference given on 19 September 2019).

-- Bill 66, An Act respecting the acceleration of certain infrastructure projects (Order of reference given on 3 November 2020).

-Order in compliance with the Standing Orders

-- Quarterly examination of the Government's budgetary policy and of the evolution of public finance.

-COMMITTEE ON INSTITUTIONS

-Order of reference
+Bill 23, An Act respecting the names and responsibilities of certain ministers and government departments and to enact the Act respecting the Ministère des Forêts, de la Faune et des Parcs (Order of reference given on 19 September 2019). - Bill 66, An Act respecting the acceleration of certain infrastructure projects (Order of reference given on 3 November 2020). - Bill 68, An Act mainly to allow the establishment of target benefit pension plans (Order of reference given on 5 November 2020). - Bill 219, An Act respecting an immovable located on Rue University in Montréal (Order of reference given on 11 November 2020).
+Order in compliance with the Standing Orders - Quarterly examination of the Government's budgetary policy and of the evolution of public finance.
+COMMITTEE ON INSTITUTIONS Order of reference Special Consultations:

-Special Consultations:

-Bill 72, An Act to amend various legislative provisions concerning mainly bodies in the field of public safety (Order of reference given on 28 October 2020).
+Bill 75, An Act to improve justice accessibility and efficiency, in particular to address consequences of the COVID-19 pandemic (Order of reference given on 11 November 2020).
 Consideration of Bills:

 - Bill 39, An Act to establish a new electoral system (Order of reference given on 8 October 2020).

 - Bill 64, An Act to modernize legislative provisions as regards the protection of personal information (Order of reference given on 20 October 2020).

 COMMITTEE ON CITIZEN RELATIONS

 Order of reference

-Special Consultations:
+Consideration of Bills:

-Bill 70, An Act to protect persons from conversion therapy provided to change their sexual orientation, gender identity or gender expression (Order of reference given on 27 October 2020).
+Bill 70, An Act to protect persons from conversion therapy provided to change their sexual orientation, gender identity or gender expression (Order of reference given on 10 November 2020).

+COMMITTEE ON HEALTH AND SOCIAL SERVICES

 Order in compliance with the Standing Orders

 Interpellation:

-by the Member for LaFontaine to the Minister of Families on the following subject: The decline in the delivery of our educational childcare services since October 2018 due to the CAQ's mismanagement (notice given on 29 October 2020).

-COMMITTEE ON HEALTH AND SOCIAL SERVICES

-Order of initiative

-- The alarming increase in the use of psychostimulants in children and young people in connection with attention deficit hyperactivity disorder (ADHD).

-COMMITTEE ON TRANSPORTATION AND THE ENVIRONMENT

-Order of reference
+By the Leader of the Second Opposition Group to the Minister of Health and Social Services on the following subject: Gaps in the provision of health care and social services for Indigenous peoples in Québec (notice given on 12 November 2020).
+Order of initiative - The alarming increase in the use of psychostimulants in children and young people in connection with attention deficit hyperactivity disorder (ADHD).
+COMMITTEE ON TRANSPORTATION AND THE ENVIRONMENT Order of reference Consideration of Bills:

-Special Consultations: